trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `Stream.filterMapEffect`, `Result`, and `Stream.runHead`, dropping the
   remaining `while (` count from 3 to 2.
 The two remaining production `while` hits are synchronous parsing/CLI traversal loops, not async polling loops.
+- The gateway RPC WebSocket cause-handling slice removed the Promise `.catch` around the socket program by sandboxing the Effect and handling the resulting `Cause` in the Effect pipeline before the Fastify fire-and-forget `runPromise` boundary.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.